 - Shared storage for VMware vSphere & ESXi, Citrix XenServer and various Xen VMs (NFSv4.1)

 - Failover file server (common data, VDI profiles, backups and so on) (SMB3 & NFSv4.1)

 StarWind Virtual SAN Free setup is exceptionally easy to manage because there’re no LUNs only NAS shares and mount points.
 File server is extremely space-efficient because a resource-friendly off-line deduplication mitigates

 replication overhead.
 Usable space can be scaled up “on the go” by increasing amount of disks and flash in servers acting as a SAN and NAS “controllers” and by bringing in external disk enclosures.
 Extra copy of on-site data can be optionally stored in Microsoft Azure for DR purpose for free.
+StarWind Virtual SAN Free is managed via CLI, but includes UI for monitoring purposes.
 StarWind allows production use which is a huge differentiation point.
-Solution is self-supported and community-supported on StarWind publically open discussion forums.
+Solution is self-supported and community-supported on StarWind publicly open discussion forums.

 Paid version unlocks high available iSCSI SAN functionality, Scale Out, Disaster Recovery site spawned in any public or private cloud and 24/7 support with strict Service Level Agreements.
 Hardware-less Hyper-Converged installation option is also possible with a paid version.
 Free deployment can be easily turned into paid one with a simple license upgrade.
 No downtime would happen and no data migration is required!

 StarWind offers the fastest and the most feature-rich free SDS stack with production use allowed.
 If you’re an experienced admin who is fine with a CLI-managed SDS that he can manage and maintain with his eyes closed – look no further.